BenASmith278/Quotey/README.md

 # Quotey

 A Quotes web app for CWRU XC

+## WIP